OCAAlliance/AES70-OCC-sphinx/source/Data Types/Management Datatypes.rst

 .. cpp:enum:: OcaComponent : uint16_t

-    Enumeration (16-bit) for of software :raw:html:`&amp;` firmware components in the device.
+    Enumeration (16-bit) for of software & firmware components in the device.
     Except for the boot loader, all other values of this enum are device-specific and will be specified by subclassing this class.

     .. cpp:enumerator:: BootLoader = 0

         The boot loader image.

 .. _OcaPowerState:

 OcaPowerState